How long does it take to get a credit score?

 You can build credit by being an authorized user on another person's account.
 This is one great way to help establish your credit because you don't have to be 18, which is generally the age you must be to take out your first credit card.

 For example, let's say your parents allowed you to be an authorized user of their credit card at age 16.
-While your parents are still responsible for the payments, the financial activity with the card—such as your parents making on-time monthly payments—can help you to build your credit history and establish a credit score.
-The actions you make as an authorized user will reflect in your credit score and credit history—it's almost as if you have your own card.
+While your parents are still responsible for the payments, the financial activity with the card—such as your parents making on-time monthly payments—can help you to build your credit history and establish a credit score if your credit card balances are paid on time.
 However, note that not all lenders report authorized user information to the bureaus.

 Taking out a line of credit